docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 2. `#!bash ${HOSTNAME}`
 3. `#!bash ${DOMAINNAME}`

-This setup only comes with one caveat: The domain has to be configured on another service for [Traefik][traefik::github] to actually request it from LetsEncrypt, i.e. [Traefik][traefik::github] will not issue a certificate without a service / router demanding it.
+This setup only comes with one caveat: The domain has to be configured on another service for [Traefik][traefik::github] to actually request it from Let's Encrypt, i.e. [Traefik][traefik::github] will not issue a certificate without a service / router demanding it.

 ???+ example "Example Code"
     Here is an example setup for [`docker-compose`](https://docs.docker.com/compose/):